iu-parfunc/ecoop24-marmoset-artifact/README.md

 single threaded, they will require a machine with a large RAM.
 Ideally, greater than 100MB would be good to run the experiments.

+  TODO: (Artem) what is a reasonable minimum?
+We can't expect all evaluators to have 100 Gb RAM.

 - Estimation of the required hardware resources for evaluation.
-In case the evaluation takes multiple days or requires huge resources, please provide a scaled-down evaluation -- We plan to provide 2 modes, a quick mode and a full mode ?
+In case the evaluation takes multiple days or requires huge resources, please provide a scaled-down evaluation.

 - Known compatibility issues of the container/VM -- NONE